gitpan/MangoX-Queue/README.pod

 Set to -1 to disable queue concurrency limits.
 B<Use with caution>, this could result in out of memory errors or an extremely slow event loop.

+If you need to decrement the job counter early (e.g. to hold on to a reference to the job after you've finished processing it), you can call the C<finished> method on the L<MangoX::Queue::Job> object.

+    $job->finished;

 =head2 failed_status